In-patient luxury rehab center in Thailand

 3. Suicidal thoughts and behavior

-Living with body dysmorphic disorder can be very difficult.
-Some people experience high levels of distress and feel hopeless.
+Living with body dysmorphic disorder is extremely difficult.
+Affected people experience high levels of distress and feel hopeless.
 They develop depression which keeps getting worse.
-For some patients with BDD, the only solution is suicide, which is why suicidal thoughts and tendencies are the scariest complications of this disorder.
+For certain patients with BDD, the sole solution is suicide, which is why suicidal thoughts and tendencies are the scariest complications of this disorder.

-A paper from Primary Psychiatry confirmed suicidal ideation is a common effect of BDD but emphasized a lot more research on this subject is necessary.
+A 2007 paper by Katharine A. Phillips published in Primary Psychiatry confirmed that though it is still in its early stages, empirical research on suicidality in BDD suggests that suicidal thoughts and attempts are frequent in this condition.
 Symptoms of suicidal thoughts and behaviors include talking about suicide a lot, social isolation, mood swings, feeling trapped or worthless, and engaging in self-destructive behaviors.

 What are the treatments available for body dysmorphic disorder?